alphagov/govuk-puppet/README.md

     $ bundle exec rake librarian:install

-Please avoid using `librarian-puppet` directly because it's not very good at respecting or maintaining it's own config file.
+Please avoid using `librarian-puppet` directly because it's not very good at respecting or maintaining its own config file.

 Running these commands will often be the solution to Puppet errors about unknown classes or functions such as: